Jack Bonham: Stoke City

-2021–22 season

 On 28 June 2021, Bonham signed a two-year contract with Championship club Stoke City.
 He failed to win a call into a matchday squad until 20 November 2021, when he was promoted to the substitutes' bench due to first-choice goalkeeper Josef Bursik suffering a torn thigh muscle.
 Bonham backed up second-choice goalkeeper Adam Davies until January 2022, when he assumed the starting role.
 After Davies' transfer away from the club in January 2022 and Bursik's return from injury one month later, Bonham largely held the starting spot through to the end of the 2021–22 season and finished the campaign with 17 appearances.

-2022–2025

 Bonham improved his tally to 28 appearances during the 2022–23 season and the one-year option to extend his contract was exercised at the end of the campaign.
 Bonham signed another one-year contract extension in November 2023.
 Behind successive loan signings Mark Travers and Daniel Iversen in the pecking order, Bonham made 16 appearances during a mid-table 2023–24 season.
 Despite the presence of Viktor Johansson restricting Bonham to just two cup appearances during the 2024–25 season, he signed a further one-year contract extension in May 2025.

 On his first appearance of the 2025–26 season, Bonham scored the penalty that decided an EFL Cup first round shootout versus Walsall on 12 August 2025.
+He made one further EFL Cup appearance before transferring out of the club on 14 January 2026.
+During 4 1/2 years with Stoke City, Bonham made 64 appearances.

+Bolton Wanderers

+On 14 January 2026, Bonham transferred to League One club Bolton Wanderers and signed an 18-month contract, for an undisclosed fee.
+He made 24 appearances during the remainder of the 2025–26 season and was the starting goalkeeper in the 2026 League One playoff final victory, which secured promotion to the Championship.
+On 22 August, Bonham made ten saves in a 0–0 away draw against Queens Park Rangers.
+This earned him a spot in the EFL Team of the Week.
+He 18 September, he signed a new two year contract.

 International career

 Bonham won five caps for the Republic of Ireland U17 team in 2009 and 2010.
-In October 2018, it was reported that the full Republic of Ireland team were considering calling up Bonham, due to his club form at Bristol Rovers.
+In October 2018, it was reported that the full Republic of Ireland team were considering calling up Bonham, due to his club form for Bristol Rovers.